openedx/repo-tools/README.rst

 Change the login to your GitHub user name.
 You'll get the password value from https://github.com/settings/applications.
 Visit that page, click on Developer Settings and in the section called "Personal access tokens," click "Generate new token."
 It will prompt you for your password, then you'll see a scary list of scopes.
-Leave them at their defaults, and click "Generate token."
+Check the "repo" option and click "Generate token."
 Copy the password that appears.
 Paste it into your ~/.netrc.